arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

 ### Dark adaptation

-Dark adaptation is a tricky moment, at a star party with fellow astronomer you'd be eating or drinking coffee while talking to your friends but here it's not an option.
+Dark adaptation is a tricky moment.
+At a star party with fellow astronomer you'd be eating or drinking coffee while talking to your friends but here it's not an option.
 Yet, kids have to be dark adapted or they won't see a thing.
 That's where the scavenger hunt comes in handy:
 Get them to find constellations (asterisms really but I'll let that one slide ^^) in the sky.
 Do not help them to much, the goal is to last between 15 and 20 minutes to get a decent adaptation.
 You can do your own thing or use a pre-made one, like that one:
 [https://www.reallifeathome.com/printable-star-gazing-scavenger-hunt/](https://www.reallifeathome.com/printable-star-gazing-scavenger-hunt/)